Harkirat30/commandsNew/interview/interview.md

 So basically with the agrs field in the pod definition file we ovveride the CMD in dockerfile, but if u want to override the ENTRYPOINT , in docker we do like --> docker run --name ubuntu-sleeper --entrypoint sleep2.0 ubuntu-sleeper 10

-while in pod - the field will be command field --> command: ["sleep2.0"] , so ENTRYPOINT is replaced with command , while CMD is replaced with args
+while in pod - the field will be command field --> command: ["sleep2.0"] , so ENTRYPOINT is replaced with **command** , while **CMD is replaced with args**
-In traydstream we have args - and that runs a shell script (because args will get apended when container is run and hence a shell script will run)
+In traydstream we have args - and that runs a shell script (because args will get run when container is run and hence a shell script will run)

 so to summarize there are two fields that correspond to two instructions in the docker file.
-The command field in pod definition file overrides the entry point instruction and the args field overrides the command instruction in the docker file.
+**The command field in pod definition file overrides the entry point instruction and the args field overrides the command instruction in the docker file**
 Remember it is not the command field that overrides the CMD instruction in the docker file.

 39) Specifying env variable in Docker --> docker run -e APP_COLOR=pink simple-webapp-color